globosco/An-implementation-of-Generic-Learned-Static-Sorted-Sets-Dictionaries/README.md

 ## Cite

-If you use this benchmark in your own work, please us:
+If you use this benchmark in your own work, please cite us:

 ```